kobrixinc/fdr-tutorial/docs/readme.md

 For that, after you have made sure you have a running application, open the browser dev console and let's have some fun.

-The entry point to the APIs is an instance of `GraphEnvironment` (ref doc).
+The entry point to the APIs is an instance of [`GraphEnvironment`](https://kobrixinc.github.io/fdr/api/types/GraphEnvironment.html).
 There is a default environment provided by FDR conveniently called `fdr` and the tutorial sample application exposes it globally.
 Make sure you have it in your console, by just typing:

 ```
 > fdr